kalvir781/kalv/posts/archive/how-a-ruby-guy-decided-to-add-nodejs-to-the-mix.md

 ---
-title: How a Ruby guy decided to add node.js to the mix
+title: Adding Node.js to Ruby/Rails
-description: How a Ruby guy decided to add node.js to the mix
+description: Adding Node.js to Ruby/Rails
 date: 2012-01-17
 layout: layouts/post.njk
 tags: ["computers"]
 ---
 I've been a Ruby guy for over 4 years now and have always found the language fun and the frameworks suitable for building web based applications, I love it.

-Since the release of [Node.js](http://nodejs.org) in 2009, I and my colleagues at[GoFreeRange](http://www.gofreerange.com) were very excited about the event loop, non-blocking IO goodness for scalability and speed on the web.
+Since the release of [Node.js](http://nodejs.org) in 2009, I and my colleagues at [GoFreeRange](http://www.gofreerange.com) were very excited about the event loop, non-blocking IO goodness for scalability and speed on the web.
 We had even played on something to help[testing](https://github.com/freerange/nodetest) (was only for a day, just to learn more about the tech).

 So I've been looking for the right time to start developing a real application that benefits from what Node.js has to offer over what I can do quickly and efficiently in Ruby.